Retro Western Ski Resorts that Rock

 Mad River Glen Vermont is New England’s last vestige of skier only vertical.
 Not much snowmaking or fan fare here, just classic trail skiing, a single chair, and a fierce “ski it if you can” moniker to scare away the snow bunnies and snowboarders.

 Magic Mountain in Vermont has also missed out on the modern spell of high speed lifts.
-The friendly southern Vermont ski area is vintage from the slow double chairlifts to the old school authentic base lodge.
+The friendly southern Vermont ski area is vintage from the fixed-grip chair and classic ski trails, to the old school authentic base lodge.